Baqend/guide/src/topics/plesk/faqBundle.md

 To get a realistic impression of how fast Speed Kit makes your website, use the built-in **Page Speed Analyzer**.
 It uses WebPagetest under the hood, but measures performance *after* the service worker has been activated.
 Thus, this test result reflects the page load time experienced by a regular user.

+## Why do I need SSL for Speed Kit?

+Speed Kit is built on Service Workers, a new technology that is currently entering all major web browsers.
+Since Service Workers can only be enabled on SSL-secured websites, Speed Kit is also only available when SSL is turned on.

+*Okay, but why are Service Workers only available on SSL-secured websites then?*
+SSL-encrypted web communication (HTTPS) is considered preferable over non-encrypted communication (HTTP), because it protects sensitive information exchanged between client and server.
+In an effort to accelerate the adoption of HTTPS throughout the web, new browser features are often only made available for SSL-secured websites.
+Like HTTP/2 and many other features, Service Workers can therefore only be used when SSL is enabled for your website.

 <!-- Plesk End -->